Tight battle shaping up in Avocado West field hockey race

 Last year’s Avocado West League field hockey race came down to the final regular season game and it wasn’t until Torrey Pines staved off La Costa Canyon, 2-1, in that one that the Falcons officially earned their title.
 Canyon Crest, the 2016 champion, wound up second with La Costa Canyon dropping to third.

-League realignment for 2018-19 means that the trio will be joined by newcomers San Marcos and
+League realignment for 2018-19 means that the trio will be joined by newcomers San Marcos and Mission Hills this fall.
+The new look assumes to bolster the competitive level further since Mission Hills was the 2017 CIF Division II champion while San Marcos reached the semi-finals.

 Despite the tougher league profile, history dictates that last year’s top three should again be leading the fight for the crown this season.
 All have taken a turn finishing atop the Avo West in the last three years and they’ve combined for 11 section championships since CIF San Diego began sponsoring field hockey in 1975.
 Given the fact that each was operating with a first-year head coach a year ago, the experience gained figures to push their performance up a notch.